To keep your content on the right path, we advise you to create a content code of ethics to put your values front and center.

 Having a content code of ethics reiterates what we stand for and what we promise as a brand publisher.

+If you are a brand that creates content, this should be your goal as well.
 If people are going to trust your word, let alone trust you with their business, they have to know that you are dedicated to putting their needs first.

-The finished form of your content code of ethics could be a page, a PDF, or even a video depending on what works best for you.
+The finished form of your content code of ethics could be a page, a PDF, or even a video, depending on what works best for you.
 The important part is identifying what values you want to emphasize.

 At your next marketing meeting, start by sitting down with your team and discussing the values most important to your organization and in your industry.